Cloudname/cloudname/restapp-bootstrap/README.md

     mvn package; java -jar target/<project>-<version>-jar-with-dependencies.jar <arguments>

+(Where arguments contain at least --coordinate with a valid value.)

 ### Configuring the webapp

 Most configuration is passed to the webapp as command-line parameters